sigsum/sigsum-go/doc/tools.md

    suffix on the input file name is stripped.
 Then the suffix ".proof" is added.

-4. If the --output-dir option is provided, any directory part of the input file name is stripped, and the output is written as a file in the specified output directory.
+4. If the -O option is provided, any directory part of the input file name is stripped, and the output is written as a file in the specified output directory.

 When output is written to a named file (i.e., not to standard output), the output is first written to a temporary file, which is atomically renamed to the specified name only on success.

-The tool can log various diagnostic messages, and the level of verbosity is controlled with the `--diagnostics` option, which takes an argument that can be one of "fatal", "error", "warning", "info", or "debug", the default being "info".
+The tool can log various diagnostic messages.
+The level of verbosity is controlled with the `--diagnostics` option, which takes an argument that can be one of "fatal", "error", "warning", "info", or "debug".

 ## Creating a request